aladnanzero/File_Folder_Remover/README.md

 # allremover.sh

-A simple bash script to remove multiple files or directories with one command, from anywhere on your system.
+This a simple powerfull bash script to remove multiple files or directories with one command, from anywhere on your system.

 ---

 ##  Installation

-To make the script globally accessible, follow these steps:
+To make the script anywhere to accessible, follow these steps:

 ###  Step 1: Move the script to a directory in your `$PATH`
 ```bash